feedhenry/fh-sync/README.md

 Node.js and express.js based mobile app data synchronization library.

+*Note* WIP.
+This repo targets to decouple fh-sync from other API's in fh-mbaas-api package.
+For official and supported version of fh-sync please refer to fh-mbaas-api npm package.

 ## Usage
  fh-sync  is included as standard with your cloud app code.